NEC Code for Refrigerator Outlet Height and GFCI Protection

 Dedicated Circuit and Receptacle Type for Refrigerators

 To ensure optimal performance and prevent nuisance tripping of shared circuits, it is a recommended best practice to supply a refrigerator with a dedicated appliance branch circuit.
-While this is not explicitly required by the NEC (refrigerators can be served by small appliance branch circuits per NEC 210.11(C)(1)), this practice isolates the high-draw appliance, preventing its compressor startup from dimming lights or, more critically, tripping a breaker shared with other loads like a microwave or toaster.
+While the NEC permits refrigerators to be served by small-appliance branch circuits in the kitchen under the Code’s small-appliance branch circuit rules, manufacturers frequently recommend a dedicated circuit for large or high-start-current units — and many pros follow that guidance to minimize customer callbacks.

 A Step-by-Step Guide to Kitchen Receptacle Placement and Installation

 A successful installation relies on a methodical approach.
-Here is a simplified process to ensure your work passes inspection.
+Here is a practical process to ensure your work passes inspection.

-- Plan the Layout: In coordination with the kitchen design, map out the entire kitchen receptacle placement strategy, accounting for all appliances, countertop outlets, and island requirements.
+- Plan the Layout: In coordination with the kitchen design, map the kitchen receptacle placement, accounting for all appliances, countertop outlets, and island requirements.

-- Run the Dedicated Appliance Branch Circuit: Pull a dedicated 12/2 or 14/2 NM cable from the panel to the refrigerator receptacle location.
-Label the circuit clearly in the panel.
+- Run the Dedicated Appliance Branch Circuit: Pull the appropriate cable (12/2 for 20 A or 14/2 for 15 A where permitted) from the panel to the refrigerator location.
+Identify and label the circuit in the panel.

 Stay compliant on every residential job.
 Refresh your NEC knowledge with ExpertCE.